eq19/feed/_drafts/exponentiation_zone.md

 [![SM-particles](https://github.com/eq19/eq19.github.io/assets/36441664/37b9ddf0-8069-4786-ac49-d918aff20aec)](https://www.forbes.com/sites/startswithabang/2018/11/17/ask-ethan-are-quantum-fields-real/?sh=32c398b3777a)

+It has zero spin, even (positive) parity, no electric charge, and no colour charge, and it couples to (interacts with) mass.

 ```note
 Proceeding, the number line begins to coil upon itself; 20 lands on 2’s cell, 21 on 3’s cell.
 Prime number 23 sends the number line left to form the fourth hexagon, purple.
 As it is not a twin, the clockwise progression (rotation) reverses itself.
 Twin primes ***29 and 31 define the fifth (5th) hexagon***, cyan.
 Finally, 3 7, again not a twin, reverses the rotation of the system, so 47 can define the yellow hexagon _([HexSpin](https://www.hexspin.com/defining-the-prime-hexagon/))_.
 ```